Block Lotto Basics

 Entering the Drawing

 Sharing a photo of your block is REQUIRED in order to be included in the drawing.
+If you email a photo of your block to me during the sneak peek; I may use that photo for a virtual quilt, but it doesn’t count for the drawing until YOU post it in an individual blog post.
 This article steps through the process: How to Post

 After you post a photo of your blocks, your name goes into the (virtual) hat for the drawing on the last day of the month.
 You can also make a block and contribute it without putting your name into the drawing.
 Your name will be added to one of the lists on At A Glance page.